zeekay/es-is/README.md

 [![browser support][testling-png]][testling-url]

-The definitive JavaScript type testing library
+ES Module friendly fork of the definitive [JavaScript type testing library][is].

 To be or not to be?
 This is the library!